slbailey/Retrovue/docs/domain/IngestPipeline.md

 - sync_enabled is false, OR
 - collection is not ingestible (no valid, accessible local paths)

-Enricher failures on a single AssetDraft do not abort ingest.
+Enricher failures on a single Asset do not abort ingest.
 Failures are logged and ingest continues.

+**Asset Lifecycle**: Assets created during ingest start in `state='new'` and progress through `enriching` → `ready` states.
+Only assets in `ready` state with `approved_for_broadcast=true` are eligible for scheduling and playout.

 Fatal stop conditions are: